On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Introduction

 on $\Sigma$.
 Here, $H$ is the outward mean curvature of $\Sigma^{2} \subset (M^{3},g)$, $w_{2}$ is the area of $(\widehat{\Sigma}^{2},\widehat{g})$, and $\kappa_{j}= \frac{\partial V}{\partial \nu}|_{\partial_{j} M}$ is the surface gravity of the horizon $\partial_{j} M$.
 Moreover, equality holds in \eqref{minkowski2} if and only if $J=1$, $(M^{3},g,V)$ is isometric to Kottler space \eqref{ads_schwarzschild}, and $\Sigma= \widehat{\Sigma} \times \{ \rho \}$ is a slice.

-\end{Theorem} \begin{Remark} The denominator in the left-hand side of \eqref{minkowski2} is necessarily well-defined and positive for any ALH static system, see Section 3. \end{Remark} \begin{Remark} \cite{GSWW99} gives an inequality that restricts horizon topologies in terms of the topology of $\widehat{\Sigma}$.
+\end{Theorem} \begin{Remark} The denominator in the left-hand side of \eqref{minkowski2} is necessarily well-defined and positive for any ALH static system, see Section 3.
+Furthermore, the surface gravity $\kappa_{j}$ in \eqref{minkowski2} is necessarily constant over the horizon $\partial_{j} M$ as a consequence of the static equations, see Section 2. \end{Remark} \begin{Remark} \cite{GSWW99} gives an inequality that restricts horizon topologies in terms of the topology of $\widehat{\Sigma}$.
 The conditions (T1)-(T2) taken together with the inequality from \cite{GSWW99} actually impose strong topological constraints on $\partial_{j}M$.
 We will not assume these stronger constraints for our main results because the proofs do not require them.
 However, we do include an explanation of the relationship between the genus inequality from \cite{GSWW99} and assumptions (T1)-(T2) in Figure \ref{topology} for the curious reader.

-\end{Remark} Brendle-Hung-Wang \cite{BHW12} proved the original version of this inequality for star-shaped hypersurfaces in $n$-dimensional ADS-Schwarzschild space, and Ge-Wang-Wu-Xia \cite{GWWX13} extended this to star-shaped hypersurfaces in Kottler space with $\widehat{k} \leq 0$. \eqref{minkowski2} is referred to as a Minkowski inequality because it provides a lower bound on the mean curvature integral of $\Sigma$ like the classical Minkowski inequality for convex hypersurfaces in $\mathbb{R}^{n}$.
+\end{Remark} Brendle-Hung-Wang \cite{BHW12} proved the original version of this inequality for star-shaped hypersurfaces in $n$-dimensional AdS-Schwarzschild space, and Ge-Wang-Wu-Xia \cite{GWWX13} extended this to star-shaped hypersurfaces in Kottler space with $\widehat{k} \leq 0$. \eqref{minkowski2} is referred to as a Minkowski inequality because it provides a lower bound on the mean curvature integral of $\Sigma$ like the classical Minkowski inequality for convex hypersurfaces in $\mathbb{R}^{n}$.